-The Open Bank Project (OBP) already enables banks to share customer data with Fintechs and Startups (consent permitting) in a fast and secure manner.
+The Open Bank Project (OBP) already enables banks to share customer data with authorised Fintechs and Startups (consent permitting) by using a catalogue of APIs.

-So he decided to exemplify this concept by considering a fictional partnership between Bank A and Fintech B.
+Keeping this in mind, he decided to exemplify this concept by considering a fictional partnership between a bank and a fintech.

-To start with, Bank A uses OBP middleware to communicate with Fintech B and needs to set up a few features:
+Firstly, the bank uses OBP middleware to communicate with the fintech and sets up a few features:

-- Create a new card product by using Create Product API, Product Attribute API, Create Card API and Create Card Attribute API.
-By doing so, a generalised OBP card can become “Bank A’s keeping-up-with-the-Paris-agreement program card”.
+1. Create a new card product by using Create Product API, Product Attribute API, Create Card API and Create Card Attribute API.
+By doing so, a generalised OBP card can become the bank’s “keeping-up-with-the-Paris-agreement” card.

 2. Add the ‘MCC’ attribute to the ‘Merchant’ entity (aka Counterparty in OBP).
 This can be done by using the Add Counterparty More Info API.

-- Create a new View (called say “CO2”) to share only anonymised and relevant transactional data with Fintech B. This can be done by using Create View API and allows Fintech B to calculate CO2 emissions without having complete access to sensitive information.
+3. Create a new View (called say “CO2”) to share only anonymised and relevant transaction data with the fintech.
+This can be done by using Create View API and allows the fintech to calculate CO2 emissions without having complete access to sensitive information.

-- Create a Consent on the CO2 view for the account which can be shared with Fintech B.
+4. Create a Consent on the CO2 view for the account which can be shared with the fintech

-Now, each time a transaction is initiated by a merchant, the following happens:
+Now, every time a merchant initiates a transaction, the following happens:

-- Bank A transmits the relevant filtered information to Fintech B.
+1. The bank transmits the relevant filtered information to the fintech.

 2. The fintech company uses the merchant’s information stored in the card’s transactional metadata to get the MCC.

 3. The fintech enriches the information by translating the MCC and goods into a carbon score.

-- Eventually, Fintech B then posts the enriched information and the score back into the transactional metadata by using Add a Comment API.
-This information will serve as a log for the user, Bank A and Fintech B. In fact, transactional data in OBP can be easily enriched with tags and even images.
+4. The fintech posts the enriched information and the score back into the transactional metadata by using the Add a Comment API.
+This information will serve as a log for the user, the bank, and the fintech.
+In fact, users can easily enrich OBP transaction data with tags and even images.

 5. The bank can now create aggregated, periodical insights for its end-users (e.g. monthly and /or peer comparison etc.) who are going to expect this kind of service from their bank.